-NuGet packages are great because they’re reusable, cut down of production costs, and means developers don’t have to reinvent the wheel when encountering a problem that’s been solved once before.
+NuGet packages are great because they’re reusable, cut down production costs, and mean developers don’t have to reinvent the wheel when encountering a problem that’s been solved once before.

-Most developers on your team already knows this, but may not have thought about it this way.
-Instead, they might just find the packages they need, and fold them into their code.
+Most developers on your team already know this, but may not have thought about it this way.
+Instead, they might just find the packages they need and fold them into their code.